makeasnek/FindTheMag/readme.md

 amount of GRC possible.
 In the event that your preferred project(s) happen to be the most efficient to mine, FindTheMag will assign all project weight to them.

 FindTheMag uses your own BOINC client's stats to determine which projects get the most credit per hour on your machine.
 It then figures out (using your Gridcoin wallet) which project gets you the most magnitude per hour.
 [Quickmag](http://quickmag.ml/cgi-bin/script.cgi) is a similar tool which will estimate the most profitable projects for your hardware based on the performance of other crunchers with similar hardware.
-It's cool and elegant.
+It's useful and elegant.
 You should check it out.

 This tool's accuracy improves the longer you have been running BOINC.
 It will automatically set all Gridcoin-approved projects to a weight of one so they will continue to use .1% of your processing power, each time increasing the accuracy of the tool.